-When the Configuration data is valid and accepted, this word mirrors the value of the Configuration Word 0 written to the SMD34E2.
-When the SMD34E2 is not configured, or the data written to it is invalid, then the unit remains in Command Mode and sets the Configuration Error bit in the first word written back to the host controller.
-The format of this word is explained in the Status Word 0 Format section starting on page 72.
+When the Configuration data is valid and accepted, this word mirrors the value of the Configuration Word 0 written to the SMD17E2.
+When the data written to it is invalid, the unit remains in Command Mode and sets the Configuration Error bit in the first word written back to the host controller.
+The format of this word is explained in the Status Word 0 Format section starting on page 81.